matlab-deep-learning/llms-with-matlab/doc/functions/ollamaChat.md

 **Example:** `@(token) fprint("%s",token)`

+### `ToolChoice` — Functions to call during output generation

+`openAIFunction` object | array of `openAIFunction` objects

+Information about tools available for function calling, specified as [`openAIFunction`](openAIFunction.md) objects.

+For an example, see [Analyze Text Data Using Parallel Function Calls with Ollama](../../examples/AnalyzeTextDataUsingParallelFunctionCallwithOllama.md).

 # Properties Settable at Construction

 Optionally specify these properties at construction using name\-value arguments.
 Specify `PropertyName1=PropertyValue1,...,PropertyNameN=PropertyValueN`, where `PropertyName` is the property name and `PropertyValue` is the corresponding value.